Issuing final Whidbey crash report, NTSB calls for change to popular plane

 The NTSB report confirmed a finding made by investigators just weeks after the crash that the metal actuator that moves the plane’s horizontal tail had come apart in flight.

-That meant the pilot would have had no way to control the pitch of the airplane, which dived into the waters of Mutiny Bay off Whidbey Island.
+That meant the pilot would have had no way to control the pitch of the airplane, which dived into the Mutiny Bay waters.

 Homendy said the coming apart of the tail actuator components “is an incredibly painful reminder that a single point of failure can lead to catastrophe in our skies.”